jnzhaooo/jnzhaooo.github.io/_pages/misc.md

   * IEEE Conference on Automation Science and Engineering

 * **Conference Services**
-  * Co-chair of session "Multiple and Distributed Systems VI" of ICRA 2021
+  * Co-chair for session "Multiple and Distributed Systems VI" of ICRA 2021